feelinglovelynow/ace-graph-database/README.md

 ## 🙋‍♀️ Why was Ace created?
 1. Graph = Natural Data Storage
-    * Node = Neuron
+    * Nodes = Neurons
     * Relationships = Synapses
 1. Example:
     * To remember Mom's Yoga Studio, I do not join All Users and All Yoga Studio's in my mind
-    * Instead I just walking the graph, from one node to the next, just like Ace
+    * Instead I just walk the graph, from one node to the next, just like Ace
-1. So graphs resemble how we store data but before Ace no graph database offered lovely intellisense like Prisma or Drizzle
+1. So graphs resemble how we naturally store data but before Ace, no graph database offered lovely intellisense like Prisma or Drizzle
     * So this is the hole in the market we fill
     * Ace unites a Graph Database with JavaScript Intellisense!